Skip to content

 Three providers carry the same METAR: AWC for the live feed, IEM ASOS for the indexed archive, GHCNh for the long historical tail.
 They publish on different cadences with different corrections, so two strategies that look identical on paper can diverge in production because one trained on IEM-as-of-yesterday and the other infers from AWC-as-of-right-now.

-The default research() call returns Mode 1 output: one row per LST settlement date with obs_high_f / obs_low_f computed across the merged METAR feed.
-The merge picks the highest-priority survivor on tie, with priority AWC > IEM > GHCNh and first-seen wins at equal priority.
-This is byte-equivalent to mostlyright==0.14.1’s client.pairs() and is the right choice for settlement reproduction.
+The default dataset() call returns fused output: one row per LST settlement date with obs_high_f / obs_low_f computed across the merged METAR feed.
+When the fetched feeds overlap, a deterministic client-side dedup tiebreak runs in your process to keep one row, with order AWC > IEM > GHCNh and first-seen kept at equal rank.
+This is the right choice for settlement reproduction. source=None (the default) means best available.

 import mostlyright

-df = mostlyright.research("KNYC", "2025-01-06", "2025-01-12")
+df = mostlyright.dataset("KNYC", "2025-01-06", "2025-01-12")

-# obs_high_f, obs_low_f come from the AWC>IEM>GHCNh fused merge
+# obs_high_f, obs_low_f come from the AWC > IEM > GHCNh fused merge

-Mode 1 is the right choice when:
+The fused path is the right choice when:

 • You are reproducing a historical Kalshi settlement.